scripting/chatGptHelloWorld/readme.md

 ### How to

-First, create a localStorage value containing your api key:
+You can run the app from my server, <a href="http://scripting.com/code/chatgpthelloworld/index.html#">here</a>.

+It will fail the first time, then open the console and enter this:

-In the console enter: `localStorage.chatApiKey = "the text of your actual api key"`
+`localStorage.chatApiKey = "the text of your actual api key"`

-Click here to run the app.
+Reload the page and this time it should work.

 ### What you'll see